1. Marco Polo

 Try acting like famous people without speaking and see if anyone else can guess who you are.

 Use the pretend money in a Monopoly game if you have one or make money from paper and markers.

 Set up a shopfront from a cardboard box or with a small table.

 Find items to sell from around the house, empty packets and bottles are great things to use.

 Use a magic wand to turn people into different animals and watch them act the animal out.

 See if you can make everyone laugh.

-Take turns to say a line from a your favourite movie and see if anyone else can guess what movie it's from.
+Take turns saying a line from your favorite movie and see if anyone else can guess what movie it's from.